m1c43L/WordGenerator-Sorter/README.md

 # WordGenerator-Sorter
 Simple word generator...

- * To help one answering word games, this program
+###   How it works:

- * generate words from given sets of characters. the words generated
+ * This program generate words from given sets of characters.
- * in this program came from a words.txt file that I copied from
+ * The words generatedin this program came from a words.txt file.

- * "http://www.mieliestronk.com/wordlist.html" which is not mine.
+###   Copyright:

+ * words.tx files was coppied from "http://www.mieliestronk.com/wordlist.html".

+ ### Description:

  The program contains a straigthforwards GUI that is very easy to use. simply enter the sequnce of characters you want to be in a word then by pressing 1, 2, 3, 4, 5, 6, or showall, it will generate words from the